 In the front seat under the passenger seat, I usually stock snacks and extra drinks.
-Choose snacks that are less messy and easy to pass around the car such as Granola Bars and Teddy grahams.
-And of course we refill on coffee and 5 hour energy drinks if needed when we make stops.
+Choose snacks that are less messy and easy to pass around the car such as Granola Bars and Teddy Grahams.
+And of course, we refill on coffee and 5 hour energy drinks if needed when we make stops.

 We bring a sippy cup for each child and a big water bottle that my husband and I share in the front.
-I have also started bring a small jug of water that I keep in front with me so that we can refill our drinks without having to stop as much.
+I have also started bringing a small jug of water that I keep in front with me so that we can refill our drinks without having to stop as much.
 Then when we do stop for gas, I refill the jug PLUS our individual water bottles so that we have plenty of water for the next leg of the trip.